Synthetixio/synthetix-docs/content/contracts/index.md

 ---

 ### Depot

-!!! example "Responsibilities"

-    - TODO (also flesh out the description here)

 The [`Depot`](source/contracts/Depot.md) is a vendor contract that allows users to exchange their ETH for sUSD or SNX, or their sUSD for SNX.
 It also allows users to deposit Synths to be sold in exchange for ETH.